Code of Conduct

 - Academic evaluation of student performance shall be neither arbitrary nor capricious.

 - The college and members of the college community have the right to expect safety, protection of property, and the continuity of the educational process.

 Each student at NRCC is considered a responsible adult, and it is assumed that men and women of college age will maintain standards of conduct appropriate to membership in the college community.
 Emphasis is placed upon standards of student conduct rather than on limits or restriction of students.
-Guidelines and regulations governing student conduct usually are developed by representatives of the students, faculty, counseling staff, and administration.
+Guidelines and regulations governing student conduct usually are developed by representatives of the students, faculty, student services staff, and administration.
 The Student Code of Conduct is the set of standards that has been established as the guideline for the behavior of those in the student community.
 Failure to meet standards of conduct acceptable to the college may result in disciplinary action, depending upon the nature of the offense.